Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 While it really depends on the individual, since each person's microbiome is unique, carbs and sugars that tend to cause occasional bloating include lactose, fructose and carbs found in dairy, wheat and beans.

 What else helps to reduce bloating?
 Many people find relief from consuming more probiotic foods, which contain “good guy” bacteria that facilitate digestion.

 Most Americans today don’t consume enough probiotics in their diet due to low-nutrient, modern processed foods and soil depletion.
 By eating probiotic foods (also called fermented foods), you’ll introduce more healthy microbes into your GI tract that can crowd out other types.

 Probiotics help to digest foods and also support absorption of nutrients.
 You can acquire them by eating fermented foods regularly, ideally every day, including: unsweetened yogurt, kefir, sauerkraut, kombucha, kvass and kimchi.

-Ancient Nutrition has created an easy-to-use kit specially formulated to relieve occasional bloating, gas and constipation.
-We call this the Bloated Gut Bundle, which can promote normal digestion, help support nutrient absorption and aid in general digestive health, including by supporting a healthy balance of gut microbiota.
+Ancient Nutrition has created two easy-to-use kits specially formulated to relieve occasional bloating, gas and constipation.
+We call them the Bloated Gut Bundle, which can promote normal digestion, help support nutrient absorption and aid in general digestive health, including by supporting a healthy balance of gut microbiota.

 SBO Gut Restore capsules